We may earn affiliate commissions for the recommended products. Learn more.

 EnterpriseCustomizedCustomized

-Lastly, there’s the Enterprise plan, which doesn’t indicate prices since the details will depend on your company’s specifics.
+Lastly, there’s the Enterprise option, which doesn’t indicate prices since the details will depend on your company’s specifics.
 It accommodates anywhere from 75 to unlimited users and includes the greatest feature selection of all 1Password plans.
 Notable highlights include a dedicated account manager, tailored onboarding, and priority access to new business features.

 Proton Pass business plans